-The Queen has led a successful stables there for decades and her horses have won some of the biggest races in the sport.
-From Carrozza through to Estimate, her Majesty’s stable has produced some incredible champions down the years.
+The late Queen led a successful stables there for decades, and her horses won some of the biggest races in the sport.
+From Carrozza through to Estimate, her Majesty’s stable produced some incredible champions down the years.

 It may seem a bit strange to back the monarch’s horse when you’re next horse racing betting, but many people do and to great success.

-Here in Paddy Power’s latest Demystifying Racing guide, we look at the Queen’s racehorses and how they’ve fared down the years…
+Here in Paddy Power’s latest Demystifying Racing guide, we look at the late Queen’s racehorses, what’s happened to them now, and how they’ve fared down the years…

 WELCOME TO PADDY POWER NEWS!

-Calculating exactly how many racehorses the Queen owns is tricky, especially as every year new blood is added to her stables.
+Calculating exactly how many racehorses the Queen owned is tricky, especially as every year new blood was added to her stables.
 However, in 2021 the Queen’s horses ran 166 times during the Flat season, and quite a lot fewer over the jumps.
-This year she’s got plenty more running during the summer months.
-She celebrated a winner at Epsom during her Platinum Jubilee celebrations, when Steal A March won the feature 2m7f handicap hurdle.
+In 2022 she had plenty more running during the summer months.
+She toasted a winner at Epsom during her Platinum Jubilee celebrations, when Steal A March won the feature 2m7f handicap hurdle.

-The Queen owns in excess of 100 horses and is believed to have earned around £7m from prize money down the years.
+The Queen owned in excess of 100 horses at her death in 2022, and was believed to have earned around £8.7m from prize money down the years.
 In 2016 alone her horses earned a combined £560,000 in prize money, a figure that was beaten in 2021 with a £584,000 reward.
-According to Sandringham’s own website, Prince Phillips has used the prize money from his winning horses to spruce up the Walled Kitchen Gardens on the Estate.
+According to Sandringham’s own website, Prince Phillip used the prize money from his winning horses to spruce up the Walled Kitchen Gardens on the Estate.

-The Queen’s appetite for bloodstock breeding has produced a long list of thoroughbred horses down the years.
-Her horses are foaled at the Royal Stud in Sandringham and trained by a variety of trainers.
+The Queen’s appetite for bloodstock breeding produced a long list of thoroughbred horses down the years.
+Her horses were foaled at the Royal Stud in Sandringham and trained by a variety of trainers.